collective/awesome-plone/README.md

 * Site/pages layout managers

   * [plone.app.mosaic](https://github.com/plone/plone.app.mosaic) - Powerful editor that allows users to compose the content of a page with different blocks.
+  *[collective.themeingfragments](https://github.com/collective/collective.themefragments) - with this add on and plone.app.mosaic you don't need to write diazo rules anymore
   * [redturtle.tiles.management](https://github.com/RedTurtle/redturtle.tiles.management) - A tiles management system, easier than plone.app.mosaic (doesn't allow to compose pages on a grid system).
 Useful for example for one-column pages.
   * [collective.editablemenu](https://github.com/RedTurtle/collective.editablemenu) - A customizable dropdown menu.
+  * [webcouturier.dropdownmenu](https://github.com/collective/webcouturier.dropdownmenu) - Dropdown menus for Plone.
+Control panel for configuration.

 * Tiles

   * [plone.app.standardtiles](https://github.com/plone/plone.app.standardtiles) - A set of standard tiles used by Mosaic, but can be used from any other tile manager.
   * [collective.tiles.advancedstatic](https://github.com/collective/collective.tiles.advancedstatic) - A tile that shows html text (similar to the text portlet), with some additional configuration like the possibility to add custom css style classes.
   * [collective.tiles.collection](https://github.com/collective/collective.tiles.collection) - A tile that shows a set of collection results with possibility to choose (and develop) custom layouts.
+  * collective.themeingfragments](https://github.com/collective/collective.themefragments)  fragmenttiel (you need to install it in the control panel, also): Add 'tiles' TTW by using familiar 'syntax', TAL, XML and python.

 * Views and utils
   * [collective.slick](https://github.com/RedTurtle/collective.slick) - Add slick carousel to Plone resources.
   * [redturtle.patterns.slider](https://github.com/RedTurtle/redturtle.patterns.slider) - A pattern based on Plone Mockup that enable a slick slider on a selected div.
   * [redturtle.gallery](https://github.com/RedTurtle/redturtle.gallery) - adds a gallery view with a carousel made with slick.
+* pp.client-plone make proper PDFs from Plone.

 ## Themes

 _A set of themes developed by the community and ready-to-use._

 * [plonetheme.barcelonetang](https://github.com/it-spirit/plonetheme.barcelonetang) - Customizable, advanced theme based on Barceloneta for Plone 5.
+*[collective.multitheme](https://github.com/collective/collective.multitheme) - A Very Customizable theme packed with fragment tiles.
+The only theme you need if you are not making your own.
+Control panel where you can choose between layouts (colors can also be change with LESS variables and rebuilding the CSS), option for 'full-size-view'.
+The author could REALLY need some help to get this out of beta :) You find a very old demo at https://www.youtube.com/watch?v=VV4Wv4Ly9AQ

 ## Content-types

 _Plugins that add additional useful content-types._

 * [wildcard.media](https://github.com/collective/wildcard.media) - Provides audio and video content types and behaviors.

+## Behaviors (Add-on adding behaviors)
+* [medialog.markdown](https://github.com/espenmn/medialog.markdown) - A markdown editor with live preview,  control panel for adding shortcuts, and bling. https://www.youtube.com/watch?v=iriCUaMsNsI
+* [medialog.iconpicker](https://github.com/espenmn/medialog.iconpicker) Add icons to Plone content.
+Note: Important: You choose between different icon fonts in the control panel .
+You find a very old demo at https://www.youtube.com/watch?v=DTzjccZG454

 ## Authentication